Donate Now — from $100Play Golf — May 29, 2026 ↗

 "Any chance we get to participate in clinical trials, we do," she says.
 "And any fundraisers — particularly, I'm a runner and getting to run marathons to raise awareness and raise money for Huntington's — it's just been great."

-Why Geographic Access Matters
+Why Geographic Access Is Everything

 For families in Northern Nevada, the UC Davis HD Center of Excellence isn't just the best option — it's the only option within reach.
-The clinic is over 130 miles from Reno.
-For families like the Dunmoyerss, who live in Sacramento, they are fortunate to be close.

 "So Grateful to Be Part of This Wonderful Team"